open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/sampling.md

 export OTEL_TRACES_SAMPLER_ARG="0.1"
 ```

-This tells the SDK to sample spans such that only 10% of traces get created.
+This tells the SDK to sample spans such that only 10% of traces get exported.

 ### Configuration in Code